 Opportunities facilitated through Careers Beyond Academia allow doctoral students and postdocs to obtain real experience in a chosen career path.
 It might be to learn the “lingo” of the field to ultimately better communicate with others, or it might be a more in-depth experience.
-This could include immersive experiences in industry, non-profits, or startup companies, or through writing, policy/advocacy, etc. The goal is to give participants the experience needed to be sure this is the career path they would like to pursue, as well as expertise that would increase the chances of obtaining a job in that field.
+This could include immersive experiences in industry, non-profits, or startup companies, or through writing, policy/advocacy, etc. The goal is to give participants the connections and experience needed to be sure this is the career path they would like to pursue, as well as expertise that would increase the chances of obtaining a job in that field.

 Visit the Get Involved page to learn how you can make your experiences work for you.